turingschool/backend-curriculum-site/module1/lessons/class_methods.md

 - limit: takes an integer parameter and returns only that many objects, eg `Name.limit(10)`
 - average: takes a field name to average, returns a float, eg `Name.average("rank")`

+**The `ActiveRecord` library will also build methods on-the-fly based on the attribute names.** If there is a field called "name" it will build a method called "find_by_name".
+If there is a field called "ethnicity", it will build a method called "find_by_ethnicity" and so on.

 ## Additional Resources